foundriesio/meta-partner/README.md

 ### qimsdk-lmp

 This is a development container for the gstreamer applications listed below.
-It provides the assemblies the binaries, models, and video files for the applications to consume.
+It provides the assembled binaries, models, and video files for the applications to consume.
 If you want to build your own gstreamer pipeline application, this would be the place to start.

 For more information, please see the project's [README](https://github.com/foundriesio/qimsdk-lmp/blob/main/README.md).